 You can view the finished result by clicking the "View on Google" button.
 This allows you to offer your visitors a great overview of the available offers even without the website.

 The next field under the About menu item is the description of your business.

-You have 750 characters to introduce yourself to a potential customer.
+You have 750 characters (about 100 words) to introduce yourself to a potential customer.